elsampsa/valkka-examples/docs/lesson_6.rst

                 +---> {FifoFrameFilter:gl_in_filter} --> [OpenGLFrameFifo:gl_fifo] -->> (OpenGLThread:glthread)

 Note that live and file streams are treated on an equal basis and with a similar filtergraph.
 We could also send the file over the net as a multicast stream.
-This is left as an excercise.

 Writing is done simply by piping the stream into a FileFrameFilter: